 Vegan Mac & Cheese (Gluten Free) is so creamy and amazing, I could eat this once a week!
 And it’s super easy.

 Creamy, flavorful goodness.
 You are gonna love it.
-You don’t have to cook the noodles ahead of time, but you do have to do one thing the day before.
+You don’t have to cook the noodles ahead of time, but you do have to do a couple things the day before or earlier in the day.
 The cashews need to be soaked over night (or at least several hours).
 And you need to either steam or roast the butternut squash (either way is easy).

 I roast the squash because you only need one cup of diced butternut squash in the mac and cheese recipe, and Roasted Squash is so flavorful.
 I like to eat the leftover squash as a hot vegetable side dish or at room temperature on top of a tossed Green Salad.
 You’re not going to believe how good it is.

-I was inspired by Robin Robertson’s “Butternut Mac & Cheese” recipe from Vegan without Borders.
+I was inspired by Robin Robertson’s “Butternut Mac & Cheese” recipe from Vegan without Borders (affiliate link).
 Robin’s recipes are amazing.
 You should own at least one of her cookbooks.
 I wanted to make my recipe gluten free, but precooking gluten free macaroni makes them mushy in the recipe.
 And it’s so much simpler to just cook them while you bake the casserole.

 What You Need

-You absolutely need either a full-size food processor or a good high-speed blender.
+You absolutely need either a full-size food processor or a good high-speed blender, some smoked paprika and nutritional yeast.

 Vegan Mac & Cheese (Gluten Free) Recipe